DavidsIdylle/RustLearningCodes/README.md

 ### Why I share them...
-I use this repository as a tool to record my codes in learning Rust.
+I use this repository as a tool to record my typing codes in learning Rust.
 You can see it as a diary.

 ### Rust...